 Department of Ophthalmology Benefits

-- Humphries Symposium: Annual conference presented by the Department each September.
-The Department offers a separate program for ophthalmic medical personnel with lectures totaling six (6) continuing education credits through JCAHPO, OPS, and AOC.
+- Humphries Symposium: Annual conference presented by the department each September.
+The department offers a separate program for ophthalmic medical personnel with lectures totaling six to seven continuing education credits through JCAHPO.

 Certification and Testing:

 - A staff member’s certification and exam fees and travel expenses will be covered by the department.

 - Training and support from senior technicians is provided to all staff members during the process of certification.